+Sr. Particulars Regulations Brief Descriptions of the Regulations Compliance

-Sr. Particulars No Compliance Status (Yes/
+No Status (Yes/

-4 No/N.A.)
+No/N.A.)

-1 Board of Directors 17(1) Composition of Board Yes
+1 Yes

 17(2) Meeting of Board of Directors Yes

 17(3) Review of Compliance Reports Yes

 17(4) Plans for orderly succession for appointments Yes, as

 and when

 applicable

 17(5) Code of Conduct Yes

 17(6) Fees/Compensation Yes

 17(7) Minimum Information to be placed before the Board Yes

 17(8) Compliance Certificate Yes

 17(9) Risk Assessment & Management Yes

 17(10) Performance Evaluation Yes

 2 Audit Committee 18(1) Composition of Audit Committee & Presence of the Chairman of Yes

-the Committee at the Annual General Meeting
+( . ) the Committee at the Annual General Meeting

 18(2) Meeting of Audit Committee Yes

 18(3) Role of the Committee and Review of information by the Yes

-Committee 100
+10(1) 0 (0) Committee

 3 Nomination and 19(1) & (2) Composition of Nomination and Remuneration Committee Yes

+Remuneration

-Remuneration Committee 103
+Committee 40(0)

 19(3) Presence of the Chairman of the Committee at the Annual Yes

-17(0) General Meeting 100
+40(7) General Meeting V

-19(4) Role of the Committee Yes
+, 19(4) Role of the Committee Yes

-4 Yes

-4 Relationship Committee
+4 Stakeholders 20(1), (2) & (3) Composition of Stakeholder Relationship Committee Yes

-20[4] Role of the Committee Yes
+Relationship Committee 20(4) Role of the Committee V

-5 Risk Management Committee 21(1),(2) &(3) Composition of Risk Management Committee Yes
+5 Risk Management 21(1),(2) &(3) Composition of Risk Management Committee Yes

+J Committee 21(1),(2) (3) Composition of Nisk Management Committee 162

-21(4) Role of the Committee Yes
+Committee 21(4) Role of the Committee Yes

 6 Vigil Mechanism 22 Formulation of Vigil Mechanism for Directors and Employee Yes

-7 Related Party Transaction 23(1),(5),(6),(7) &(8) Policy for Related Party Transaction Yes
+7 Related Party 23(1),(5),(6),(7) Policy for Related Party Transaction Yes

+1 Transaction &(8)

-23(2)&(3) Approval including omnibus approval of Audit Committee for all Related Party Transactions and review of transaction by the Committee Yes
+23(2)&(3) Approval including omnibus approval of Audit Committee for Yes

+all Related Party Transactions and review of transaction by the

+Committee

 23(4) Approval for Material Related Party Transactions NA

-8 Subsidiaries of the Company 24(1) Composition of Board of Directors of Unlisted Material Subsidiary NA
+8 Subsidiaries of the 24(1) Composition of Board of Directors of Unlisted Material Subsidiary NA

+Company

-company 24(2),(3),(4),(5) Other Corporate Governance requirements with respect to NA
+24(2),(3),(4),(5) Other Corporate Governance requirements with respect to NA

-& (6) INA

-9 Obligations with 25(1)&(2) Subsidiary including Material Subsidiary of listed entity Vac
+& (6) Subsidiary including Material Subsidiary of listed entity

-9 Ubligations with respect to Independent Directors 25(1)&(2) Maximum Directorship & Tenure Yes
+9 Obligations with 25(1)&(2) Maximum Directorship & Tenure Yes

+respect to Independent

+Directors

 25(3) Meeting of Independent Directors Yes

+(-)

 25(4) Review of Performance by the Independent Directors Yes

-25(7) Familiarisation of Independent Directors

-Sr. No 0 Brief Descriptions of the Regulations egulations Brief Descriptions of the Regulations 10 Memberships & Chairmanship in Committees Yes 26(3) Affirmation with compliance to code of conduct from members of Board of Directors and Senior Management Personnel Yes 26[4] Disclosure of Shareholding by Non- Executive Directors Yes 26(5) Disclosures by Senior Management about potential conflicts of Interest Yes 11 Other Corporate Governance Requirements 27(1) Compliance of Discretionary Requirements Yes 27(2) Filing of Quarterly Compliance Report on Corporate Governance Yes 12 Disclosures on Website of the Company 46(2)(b) Terms and conditions of appointment of Independent Directors Yes 46(2)(c) Composition of various committees of Board of Directors Yes 46(2)(d) Code of Conduct of Board of Directors and Senior Management Yes 46(2)(e) Details of establishment of Vigil Mechanism / Whistle Blower policy Yes 46(2)(f) Criteria of making payments to Non-Executive Directors Yes 46(2)(g) Policy on dealing with Related Party Transactions Yes 46(2)(h) Policy for determining Material Subsidiaries Yes 46(2)(i) Details of familiarisation programmes imparted to Independent Directors Yes
+Sr. Particulars Regulations No Status (Yes/ 10 Obligations with respect 26(1)&(2) Memberships & Chairmanship in Committees Yes to Directors and Senior Management 26(3) Affirmation with compliance to code of conduct from members of Yes Board of Directors and Senior Management Personnel 26(4) Disclosure of Shareholding by Non- Executive Directors Yes 26(5) Disclosures by Senior Management about potential conflicts of Yes Interest 11 Other Corporate 27(1) Compliance of Discretionary Requirements Yes Governance Requirements 27(2) Filing of Quarterly Compliance Report on Corporate Governance Yes 12 Disclosures on Website 46(2)(b) Terms and conditions of appointment of Independent Directors Yes of the Company 46(2)(c) Composition of various committees of Board of Directors Yes 46(2)(d) Code of Conduct of Board of Directors and Senior Management Yes 46(2)(e) Details of establishment of Vigil Mechanism / Whistle Blower Yes policy 46(2)(f) Criteria of making payments to Non-Executive Directors Yes 46(2)(g) Policy on dealing with Related Party Transactions Yes 46(2)(h) Policy for determining Material Subsidiaries Yes 46(2)(i) Details of familiarisation programmes imparted to Independent Yes Directors